Take Action on the Tech TransitionLearn More About the Transition

 Meredith is a staff attorney at Public Knowledge, where she focuses on telecommunications regulatory matters as well as copyright.
 Prior to working at PK, Meredith was a University of Chicago Public Service fellow with the Center for Economic Progress, and worked on consumer policy issues at the Federal Communications Commission, the Trans-Atlantic Consumer Dialogue, and Knowledge Ecology International.
 Meredith received her J.D. and A.B. from the University of Chicago.
 When not in the office, she’s an avid video gamer and desert hiker.

-Whitney Tompkins is the Senior Manager of External Affairs and focuses on writing, grants, and events.
+Whitney Tompkins is the Senior Development Manager and focuses on writing, grants, and events.

 Prior to joining Public Knowledge, she worked in the Association world and also as a freelance event planner.
 Whitney studied English at George Mason University.
 She is an avid reader, pop culture junkie, and animal enthusiast.